99th General Assembly, 2nd Regular Session

 Modifies provisions of law relating to campaign finance

-Modifies provisions relating to convictions of included offenses
+Modifies provisions relating to criminal offenses

-Authorizes, upon voter approval, a sales tax dedicated to public safety in the city of Riverside
+Authorizes, upon voter approval, a sales tax dedicated to public safety in the city of Riverside and certain other cities

 Establishes the Cronkite New Voices Act